bendc/animateplus/README.md

 # Animate Plus

 Animate Plus is a JavaScript animation library focusing on performance and authoring flexibility.
-It aims to deliver a steady 60 FPS and weighs 2 KB compressed, making it particularly well-suited for mobile.
+It aims to deliver a steady 60 FPS and weighs less than 3 KB (minified and compressed), making it particularly well-suited for mobile.

 ## Getting started